The president's coming out here to talk about Libya.

 These states are all funding programs with taxes derived from the sale of cigarettes and other tobacco products.

-So they're gonna think about lowering cigarette taxes to draw more tax revenue from smokers and other high-tax states.
+So they're going to think about lowering cigarette taxes to draw more tax revenue from smokers in other high-tax states.

 Very, very smart frustration with Obama bills.